FlavienGelineau/grammatical_corrector/README.md

      - list typical errors to auto-correct ?
      - take numbers and special characters into account -> change the "alphabet" string variable
      - upgrade the project to be able to correct a series of words by taking into account the links between those words
-     - use the java classes by creating objects, in order to use java as it should be used (not only one class one function, no attribut, no method)

   Function stuff to correct :
     - SearchingWord : comment, describe the inputs and outputs of the function, and writte a serie of testing for those, modify it in order to have a static array as an output, to make treatments faster -> modify by way of consequence GetCost, Decision.